chrisant996/clink/docs/clink.md

 `add-history`|Adds the current line to the history without executing it, and clears the editing line.
 `clink-copy-cwd`|Copy the current working directory to the clipboard.
 `clink-copy-line`|Copy the current line to the clipboard.
-`clink-ctrl-c`|Discards the current line and starts a new one (like Ctrl-C in CMD.EXE).
+`clink-ctrl-c`|Discards the current line and starts a new one (like <kbd>Ctrl</kbd>+<kbd>C</kbd> in CMD.EXE).
 `clink-exit`|Replaces the current line with `exit` and executes it (exits the shell instance).
 `clink-expand-doskey-alias`|Expand the doskey alias (if any) at the beginning of the line.
 `clink-expand-env-vars`|Expand the environment variable (`%FOOBAR%`) at the cursor.
 `clink-insert-dot-dot`|Inserts `..\` at the cursor.
 `clink-paste`|Paste the clipboard at the cursor.
 `clink-popup-complete`|Show a popup window that lists the available completions.
 `clink-popup-directories`|Show a popup window of recent current working directories.
-In the popup, use Enter to `cd /d` to the directory, or use Shift-Enter or Ctrl-Enter to insert directory in the editing line.
+In the popup, use <kbd>Enter</kbd> to `cd /d` to the highlighted directory.
+See below more about the popup window.
 `clink-popup-history`|Show a popup window that lists the command history (if any text precedes the cursor then it uses an anchored search to filter the list).
-In the popup, use Enter to execute the command, or use Shift-Enter or Ctrl-Enter to make it the current history entry.
+In the popup, use <kbd>Enter</kbd> to execute the highlighted command.
+See below for more about the popup window.
 `clink-reset-line`|Clears the current line.
 `clink-scroll-bottom`|Scroll the console window to the bottom (the current input line).
 `clink-scroll-line-down`|Scroll the console window down one line.